 This will allow us to assess your suitability to the course advice and guidance will be available throughout the application process.

-Learners are assessed through a combination of practical and knowledge-based activities that reflect real industry standards.
-Assessments take place throughout the course to ensure students can demonstrate both technical skill and professional understanding.
+Assessments take place throughout the course to ensure you can demonstrate both technical skill and professional understanding.

 Courses are delivered by teachers who are all industry experts with many years of experience working in the automotive sector.